cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ### Starting weights w_0
 - optimal weights as starting weights during minibatches seem to work better than using weights, where everything is in cash initially

+## Future ideas

+- Add the previous portfolio weights and the portfolio value as well, because sometimes, artificial tradestops actually change the weights and portfolio value.
+  Maybe it helps with learning new behaviours

+- Are there labelled data you can use to improve learning?

+- Is a stronger penalty and reward helpful during learning in the reward function